Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 A Convergence of Cultures

-India’s interior design trends show a captivating patchwork of cultural influences.
-Although on one hand, you have rich palaces inspiring grandiose spaces like Bollywood sets, on the other, minimalist modernism—a nod to Scandinavian simplicity—dominates the urban apartments in Bangalore.
+India’s interior design trends illustrate a captivating patchwork of cultural influences.
+While on one hand, you have rich palaces inspiring grandiose spaces reminiscent of Bollywood sets, on the other, minimalist modernism—a nod to Scandinavian simplicity—dominates the urban apartments in Bangalore.
 This eclectic contrast isn’t aesthetic, but economic too.

-“The rise of Indian middle-class consumerism parallels an increasingly worldwide in range palette,” remarks Rajesh Kumar, CEO of DesignPulse India.
+“The rise of Indian middle-class consumerism parallels an increasingly globalized palette,” remarks Rajesh Kumar, CEO of DesignPulse India.
 “People want a piece of every world in their home—both the richly ornate and the productivity- improvedly modern.”

 Creation of Personal Sanctuaries